w3c/wcag-act/act-rules-format.md

   </ul></blockquote>
 </aside>

-### Mapping Associated/Affiliated/Secondary Requirements ###
+#### Mapping Secondary Requirements ####
-When an ACT Rule's passed or failed outcomes have different meanings for an accessibility requirements from what is  described in Conformance requirements, these accessibility requirements are mapped as secondary requirements.

-Map an accessibility requirements as secondary for the following rule outcomes:
+An accessibility requirement is mapped as a secondary requirement in a rule when both of the following are true:

+- (a.)
+When one or more of the outcomes for a test target is `failed`, the accessibility requirement is <dfn>not satisfied</dfn> or <dfn>further testing is needed</dfn> for the test subject, or
+- (b.)
+When all of the outcomes are `passed` or `inapplicable`, the accessibility requirement could be <dfn>satisfied</dfn> or <dfn>further testing is needed</dfn> or <dfn>not satisfied</dfn>.

+When all of these are true, the accessibility requirement is mapped as a conformance requirement.

+**Temporary**: these are the situations discussed that necessitated a secondary requirements category:
-- "AAA": the accessibility requirement is <dfn>not satisfied</dfn> when one or more outcomes for a test target is `failed`, and is <dfn>not satisfied</dfn>when all outcomes are `passed`.
+- requirement is sticter than the rule (contrast AAA): the accessibility requirement is (a.)<dfn>not satisfied</dfn> when one or more outcomes for a test target is `failed`, and is (b.) <dfn>not satisfied</dfn>when all outcomes for the rule are `passed`.
-- "OR": <dfn>further testing is needed</dfn> when one or more of the outcomes for a test target is `failed`, and the accessibility requirement is <dfn>satisfied</dfn> when all outcomes are `passed`,
+- rule tests a specific type of solution (keyboard trap std nav): (a.)<dfn>further testing is needed</dfn> when one or more of the outcomes for a test target is `failed`, and the accessibility requirement is (b.)<dfn>satisfied</dfn> when all outcomes are `passed`,
+- conditions outside of rule, (link area 1.1.1): (a.)<dfn>further testing is needed</dfn> when one or more of the outcomes for a test target is `failed`, and (b.) is further testing is needed</dfn> when all outcomes are `passed`

 The rule must explain the secondary relationship of the accessibility requirement in the Background section of the rule.

 <aside class=example>
-  <header>Example accessibility requirements mapping for a rule that tests if text has minimum contrast maps to conformance requirement SC 1.4.3 Contrast (Minimum).
-It maps to secondary requirement SC 1.4.6 Contrast (Enhanced) because all passed test cases did not pass:</header>
+  <header>Example accessibility requirements mapping for a rule that tests if text has minimum contrast.
+The rule maps to conformance requirement SC 1.4.3 Contrast (Minimum).
+It maps to SC 1.4.6 Contrast (Enhanced) as a secondary requirement because the requirement is <dfn>not satisfied</dfn> when all outcomes are `passed`:</header>
   <blockquote><ul>
     <li>
       [Success criterion 1.4.3 Contrast Minimum (AA)](https://www.w3.org/TR/WCAG21/#contrast-minimum)